geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 I mean, sure, the actual implementation will change, but the tests won't.
 Whatever logic you put in there, if the logic is good, I'll just copy and paste the logic into TestGrad.
 It's the same thing with TensorCores.
-Like, TensorCores and Locals will not be in...
+Like, TensorCores and Locals will not be in..
 So right now we have this function called getModifiedAST, which is basically like a hacky form of a graph rewrite.
 Um, what I'm going to do for TestGrad is just move everything that's in getModifiedAST into rewrite rules.
 But like, it's not like the logic will change.
 So like getting locals working in, in Tinygrad does not have to wait for TestGrad.